 When they have an accident inside, don’t scold them!
 Yes, it’s tempting and you will be angry, but scolding them will only cause upset and confusion for your dog.
 It won’t help to correct the behavior.

 Instead, when they have a little accident, completely ignore them.
-Dogs consider you a higher-ranking member of the pack and only want your attention.
+Dogs consider you a higher-ranking pack member and only want your attention.
 If they notice you wiping up their accident, then ignoring them as a result, this isn’t providing the reaction they want.

-You should then reward them when they go to the right place – outside.
+You should reward them when they go to the right place – outside.

 Normalizing Italian Greyhound Potty Training Indoors

 Although toilet training to use the yard for poops or pees is preferable, there may be occasions when that just isn’t feasible.
-They aren’t able to hold their bladder for a long time like other breeds.
-If you happen to be out of the house for a long period, then you could try litter training.
+They can’t hold their bladder for a long time like other breeds.
+If you are out of the house for a long period, you could try litter training.

 A litter box placed near the door gives your pooch the opportunity to still learn that going in that direction is right when they need to pee, but also means that it is contained in a specific area of the home.

 Italian Greyhound potty training can be a challenging task, there’s no doubt about that.
-This means that you’re likely to have to keep up your regime for much longer than other breeds.
+This means you’ll likely have to keep up your regime for much longer than other breeds.
 However, it is possible.
-If you have the love, care, and patience to allow them to learn, then an Italian Greyhound could be the perfect loving companion.
+If you have the love, care, and patience to allow them to learn, an Italian Greyhound could be the perfect companion.